 Assume you can work as a freelancer or are ready to apply for another visa.
 The next important step is to ask your employer if he is okay with your side hustle.

 Although employers can not prohibit you from working as a freelancer, it’s not clearly written in your work contract.
 Nevertheless, asking your boss beforehand is recommended so you can avoid unpleasant consequences.

 For instance, your contact might contain a clause that you must obtain your employer’s agreement before taking any other paid work, whether as an employee or self-employed.

-Therefore working as a freelancing without informing your boss will contradict a contract and can lead to termination, and this is the last we want to happen.
+Therefore, working as a freelancing without informing your boss, will contradict a contract, thus can lead to termination, and this is the last we want to happen.

 Also, keep in mind, those self-employment activities on a side should not exceed 18 hours a week, and salary shouldn’t be higher than the income from work.

 So if you plan to work or earn more than that, asking your boss doesn’t really make sense, and you should work part-time or quit otherweise.

 Make Your Business Legal in Germany

 To start working on yourself, you need to get to know the German government about your idea in the first place.
 All self-employed activities must be registered!

 Therefore, people categorized as Freibefufler need to show up in Fiananzamt, and all who don’t fall into this category – in the trade office (Gewerbeamt) to register their business and after in the Finanzamt as well.